Search programs

 In addition to tuition and fees, you’ll also need to consider the cost of books, supplies, and living expenses if attending a program in person.
 If you are attending an online program, you may be able to save on some of these costs, but you may incur other expenses, like technology fees.

 It’s important to carefully consider the cost of a master’s degree in finance and whether it’s worth the investment.
-Consider looking into scholarships, grants, or other forms of financial aid that can help offset the cost.
+While choosing a program with a lower cost of tuition can help, financial aid may also be available through:

-The length of a master’s degree in finance program can vary depending on the school and whether you attend full-time or part-time.
+The length of a master’s degree in finance program depends on the school and whether you attend full-time or part-time.
 Typically, a full-time program takes one to two years to complete, while a part-time program may take two to four years.
+A master’s in finance program can require anywhere from 30 to 48 credits, and the number of credits required to graduate significantly impacts how long it takes.

 If you choose to pursue an online program, you may be able to complete the degree more quickly or at your own pace.
 However, it’s important to ensure that the program is accredited and provides the same level of education and training as an in-person program.